Chris Camozzi

 Christopher Allen Camozzi (born November 20, 1986) is an American professional Glory kickboxer, mixed martial artist and bare-knuckle boxer.
 He currently competes for the Bare Knuckle Fighting Championship, where he is a former BKFC Cruiserweight World Champion.
 A professional MMA competitor since 2006, Camozzi has formerly competed in the Middleweight division of the Ultimate Fighting Championship, MFC, Shark Fights, HDNet Fights, and was also a contestant on Spike TV's 11th season of The Ultimate Fighter in 2010.

+As of April 13, 2026, he is #1 in the BKFC cruiserweight rankings.

 Background

 Camozzi is from Alameda, California and competed in wrestling and rugby in high school.
 Camozzi then continued his rugby career at Fort Lewis College, but soon dropped out and headed back home to train in Muay Thai and Brazilian jiu-jitsu.
 A coach of Camozzi's, who had fought in some of the earlier UFC events, asked Camozzi if he was interested in mixed martial arts, and Camozzi soon began his career.